 The total cost of raising a child is the highest it has been since calculations started in 2012 according to the Child Poverty Action Group (CPAG).
 This increase has been attributed to higher prices caused by inflation as opposed to a change in the basket of goods needed to raise a child.

 Children in the UK receive free pre-school education from the age of three.
 Up to that point, parents who want to send their children to nursery have to pay for it themselves.
-The spiralling cost of nursery places doubles the rate of inflation and average cost for a part-time nursery place in 2021 was £138 per week.
-This means that families sending one child to nursery for 25 hours per week could expect to fork out more than £7,000 annually.
+The cost of sending your child to nursery has increased compared to last year.
+In 2022 the average cost for a part-time nursery place was £138.70 per week, meaning that families sending one child to nursery for 25 hours per week could expect to fork out more than £7,000 annually.

-A recent report revealed that the cost of childcare rose four times faster than wages between 2008 and 2016, and in London seven times faster.
-The 2021 Childcare Survey from Coram Family and Childcare, which is recognised as one of the most comprehensive industry surveys, found that parents were paying on average 4% more for childcare in 2021 than they were a year previously for children up to 24 months, and 5% more for children aged two.
+A recent 2022 Childcare Survey from Coram Family and Childcare, which is recognised as one of the most comprehensive industry surveys, found that parents were paying on average 2.5% more for childcare in 2022 than they were a year previously for children up to 24 months, and 2% more for children aged two.

-Based on this growth, childcare costs are expected to increase in 2022 as well.
-Parents have already experienced rising childcare costs over the past three years with the government ending the childcare voucher scheme in October 2018.
+Based on this growth, childcare costs are expected to increase in 2023 as well.
+Parents have already experienced rising childcare costs over the past five years with the government ending the childcare voucher scheme in October 2018.
 The vouchers have now been replaced by Tax-Free Childcare.

 ‘We missed out on the first few months of Tax-Free Childcare after our daughter went to nursery as it's so badly promoted', says journalist and mum Shannon Kyle (@ShannonDotKyle).
 ‘It was only through a friend we heard about it and immediately signed up.
 The system is hard to navigate and sometimes goes wrong, but it saved us 20% per month on fees, which adds up to about £150 – a great saving.’

-Mintel data also suggests that mothers often have to return to work after giving birth due to high childcare costs.
-In 2017, 4.9 million mothers with dependent children were in work, up from 3.7 million in 1996.
-Statistics from 2019 show over three-quarters of UK mothers with dependent children are now in employment.
+Data from the Office for National Statistics (ONS) suggests that mothers often have to return to work after giving birth due to high childcare costs.
+From April to June 2021, 75.6% of mothers with dependent children were in work, up from 66.5% in 2002, reaching its highest level to date.

 Of course, money is only one factor.
 Women are now less likely to choose being a stay-at-home mother over their career ambitions.
 In fact, 24% of new mothers were more interested in their career after having a child.

-The average UK weekly household spend was estimated at £588 per week at the start of 2021
+The average UK weekly household spend was estimated at £671 per week towards the end of 2022

 ‘Without a doubt household bills continue to climb,’ says Shannon.
 ‘We order things in bulk where we can, such as pet food, and we change our electricity and gas suppliers and insurers every year to get the best deal.
 It takes time to shop around but is often worth doing when we can.'